RobinRamdin13/coding-assignments/Fibonacci/README.md

+### Introduction
+This folder contains individual scripts for different problem statements using Fibonacci sequence.
+External constraints were set on the space and time complexity to ensure the scripts run efficiently for very large inputs.
+The purpose of each of the scripts can be found in their function descriptions.
+___

 ### Executing fibonacci.py
 To run the main file run the following command within your terminal `python fibonacci.py`.
 Following which the program will wait for the user input:
 - `n`: n-th Fibonacci number